openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_arraylist.md

 var b: ArrayList<String> = ... // ArrayList whose element type is String
 ```

-ArrayLists with different element types are distinct types and thus cannot be assigned to each other.
+ArrayLists with different element types are distinct types and therefore cannot be assigned to each other.

-Therefore, the following example is invalid:
+Thus, the following example is invalid:

 ```cangjie
 b = a // Type mismatch